Famous Theatres in London England

 The Most iconic famous theatres in London

-One of the most famous London Theatres this is a huge performing arts venue located in Covent Garden.
+One of the most famous London Theatres the Royal Opera House is a huge performing arts venue located in Covent Garden.
 Home to the Royal Opera and the Royal Ballet it is renowned for hosting world-class performances in a beautiful building dating to 1858.

 A total throwback to the days of music hall legends who performed here includes Laurel and Hardy, Charlie Chaplin and more.
-Located in East London it is undergoing a renaissance hosting new theatre productions, variety shows, comedy and of course that brilliant British institution the “panto”.
+The Hackney Empire is located in East London it is undergoing a renaissance hosting new theatre productions, variety shows, comedy and of course that brilliant British institution the “panto”.

-Built in what is called “Brutalist” style the Barbican Centre in the City of London contains, two theatre, 3 movie houses and a concert hall.
-Not only that but is is the base of the London Symphony Orchestra and holds a library, shops a conservatory and art galleries.
+Built in what is called “Brutalist” style the Barbican Centre in the City of London contains, two theatres, 3 movie houses and a concert hall.
+Not only that but is the base of the London Symphony Orchestra and holds a library, shops a conservatory and art galleries.

 On a beautiful summer day, there is nothing better than enjoying theatre under the stars in a lovely park.
 Every summer the Open-air theatre produces a variety of plays from Shakespeare to comedy and dramas.